gottesmm/swift-evolution/proposals/0000-improved-homogeneous-tuple-language-support.md

 ```

 Even with this, we still are forced to avoid the natural manner of iterating in
-Swift, the for-in loop and instead must iterate by using an index range and
+Swift - the `for-in` loop, and instead must iterate by using an index range and
 subscript into the type:

 ```swift